 Technology, Media, and Telecommunications

 - Aire Technologies v.
 A Major Multinational Consumer Electronics Company (W.D.
-Tex.) – Defending a major multinational consumer electronics company in a three-patent suit concerning NFC and mobile payment technologies.
+Tex., CAFC) – Defending a major multinational consumer electronics company in a three-patent suit concerning NFC and mobile payment technologies.

 - Centripetal Inc. v.
 Palo Alto Networks (E.D.
-Va.; PTAB) – Representing one of the world’s leading cybersecurity companies in a 13-patent infringement suit relating to network security, and as petitioner in more than 15 related PTAB proceedings challenging every claim of every asserted patent.
+Va.; PTAB, CAFC) – Representing the world’s leading cybersecurity company in a 13-patent infringement suit relating to network security, as petitioner in more than 15 related PTAB proceedings, and in appeals from IPR proceedings.

 - Palo Alto Networks v.
 Packet Intelligence LLC (N.D.
-Cal.; PTAB) – Representing Palo Alto Networks in a suit seeking declaratory judgment judgement of non-infringement and in related IPRs of five patents directed to network monitoring and analysis.
-Successfully achieved a stay of district court litigation upon institution of five inter partes reviews.
+Cal.; PTAB; CAFC) – Representing Palo Alto Networks in a suit seeking declaratory judgment judgement of non-infringement and in related IPRs of five patents directed to network monitoring and analysis.
+Successfully achieved a stay of district court litigation upon institution of five inter partes reviews, which resulted in nearly 40 claims being held unpatentable.
 The PTAB had previously denied institution of IPRs on the same patents, which also had been successfully litigated against others.

 - Godo Kaisha IP Bridge 1 v.
 Micron Technology, Inc. (W.D.
-Tex.) – Representing IP Bridge in a four-patent suit relating to the fabrication and design of DRAM chips, with trial expected in January 2022.
+Tex.) – Represented IP Bridge in a four-patent suit relating to the fabrication and design of DRAM chips.The case settled shortly after a bench trial on Micron’s licensing defense, in which the district court rejected Micron’s defense and instead adopted all of IP Bridge’s proposed findings.Andrew served as lead trial counsel in the bench trial.

 - Harris Corp. v.
 A Major Multinational Telecommunications Equipment Company (E.D.
 Tex.) – Successfully obtained a dismissal of all claims asserted against a major multinational telecommunications equipment company in a seven-patent suit involving ad hoc wireless networks, network security, and encryption technologies.